Namespace priority

 • On the other hand, namespace priority does not determine primary identity for profile records.

-• For profile records, you may use the schemas workspace in the Experience Platform UI to define your identity fields, including the primary identity.
+• For profile records, you should continue to define your identity fields in the schema, including the primary identity.
 Read the guide on defining identity fields in the UI for more information.

 • Namespace priority is a property of a namespace.
 It is a numerical value assigned to a namespace to indicate its relative importance.

 • Primary identity is the identity in which a profile fragment is stored against.
-A profile fragment is a record of data that stores information about a certain user: attributes (usually ingested via CRM records) or events (usually ingested from experience events or online data).
+A profile fragment is a record of data that stores information about a certain user: attributes (for example, CRM records) or events (for example, web site browsing).

 This section provides an example of how priority configuration can affect your data.